 The Difference Between Kendall-Jackson Vintner’s Reserve and Grand Reserve Wines

-Over the last 35 years, the portfolio of Kendall-Jackson wines has grown organically through the call-response mechanism of winemaker foresight and consumer thirst.
-Today, the K-J portfolio offers five paths of exploration: Stature, Jackson Estate, Grand Reserve, Vintner’s Reserve and K-J AVANT.
+Over the last 37 years, Kendall-Jackson has grown its wine portfolio organically through the call-response mechanism of winemaker foresight and consumer thirst.
+Today, the K-J portfolio offers five paths of exploration: K-J Avant, Vintner’s Reserve, Grand Reserve, Jackson Estate and Stature.

-This now highly-structured series began with Vintner’s Reserve.
+This now highly-structured series began modestly with Vintner’s Reserve.
 More specifically and very simply, it began with the Vintner’s Reserve Chardonnay.
-It took Vintner’s Reserve Chardonnay only ten years to become America’s best-selling Chardonnay.
+It took the Vintner’s Reserve Chardonnay only ten years to become America’s best-selling Chardonnay!
 Every year since, wine drinkers have enthusiastically pulled bottles off the shelves to make this single wine America’s favorite.

-All of Kendall-Jackson’s wines are focused on cool, coastal grape-growing sites, and Grand Reserve wines focus even more narrowly on sources from mountains, ridges, hillsides and benchlands.
-Yet from wherever they hail, both the Vintner’s Reserve and the Grand Reserve collections aim to over deliver on quality for each wine’s variety(ies), style and price point.
+All of Kendall-Jackson’s wines are focused on cool, coastal grape-growing sites.
+The Grand Reserve wines focus even more narrowly on sources from mountains, ridges, hillsides and benchlands.
+This is because elevation enhances cooler temperatures that yield even greater finesse in the glass.
+Yet from wherever they hail, both the Vintner’s Reserve and the Grand Reserve collections aim to overdeliver on quality for each wine’s variety(ies), style and price point.